kdp1965/tt06-um-lisa/docs/info.md

     - Includes limited libraries for crt0, signed int compare, math, etc.
     - Libraries are still a work in progress
   - Linker is fully functional
-  - C compiler is functional (no float support at the moment) but is a work in progress.
+  - C compiler is somewhat functional (no float support at the moment) but has *many* bugs in the generated code and is still a work in progress.
   - Python debugger can erase/program the FLASH, program SPI SRAM, start/stop the LISA core, read SRAM and registers.

 \clearpage